bumi/ln-markdown-to-pdf/README.md

 ## Client

+**requirements:** you need a running lnd node with funded, open channels.
+Check the [lnd github page](https://github.com/lightningnetwork/lnd/#readme) for information about lnd.

 The API client uses the [faraday HTTP library](https://github.com/lostisland/faraday) and the [faraday_ln_paywall middleware](https://github.com/bumi/faraday_ln_paywall) to automatically pay the lightning invoice for every request.